zjukg/KnowPAT/README.md

 ## 🤝 Cite:
-Please condiser citing this paper if you use the code from our work.
+Please consider citing this paper if you use the code from our work.
 Thanks a lot :)

 ```bigquery